-A Hazard, Risk, and Vulnerability (HRV) Assessment has been formulated through a variety of information obtained during the planning process.
+An Hazard, Risk, and Vulnerability (HRV) Assessment has been formulated through a variety of information obtained during the planning process.
 Information has been obtained from web sites, published sources, and personal accounts regarding hazards, their history in the community, and when and where they were active.
-These may be seen in Appendix A, Appendix D, and Appendix F.
+These may be seen in Appendix A, Appendix D, Appendix F and the Hazard Risk Analysis found in Appendix G..

-The vulnerability of Ware County and the City of Waycross to natural hazards (including types, numbers, and value of properties) is included in the GEMA Worksheet #3A: Inventory of Assets (contained in Appendix A), the GMIS Critical Facilities Inventory (see Appendix F), and the GEMA Worksheet: Ware County/City of Waycross PDM Hazard Frequencies Table (see Appendix D Section I).
+The vulnerability of Ware County and the City of Waycross to natural hazards (including types, numbers, and value of properties) is included in the GEMA-HS Worksheet #3A: Inventory of Assets (contained in Appendix A), the Hazard Risk Analysis (see Appendix F), and the GEMA-HS Worksheet: Ware County/City of Waycross PDM Hazard Frequencies Table (see Appendix D Section I).
 Chapter 2, Sections I-IX contain an overall summary of each hazard and its past and potential effect on the community.

-The type and value of the various properties in the communities is obtained as a base value as reported on GEMA Worksheet #3A: Inventory of Assets (contained in Appendix A I-IX Parts B and adjusted for the coverage of each possible selected hazard).
+The type and value of the various properties in the communities is obtained as a base value as reported on GEMA-HS Worksheet #3A: Inventory of Assets (contained in Appendix A I-IX Parts B and adjusted for the coverage of each possible selected hazard).

 Critical Facilities and Critical Infrastructure are also examined as to the present value and potential losses from natural hazards (see Appendix F).
+The following Essential Facility data was derived from the Georgia Mitigation Information System (GMIS) and includes Ware County and its only incorporated city - Waycross.